esl/MongooseIM/doc/modules/mod_jingle_sip.md

 * **Default:** `5600`
 * **Example:** `listen_port = 5600`

-The port on which MongooseIM will listen for incomming SIP messages.
+The port on which MongooseIM will listen for incoming SIP messages.

 ### `modules.mod_jingle_sip.local_host`
 * **Syntax:** string